Acoustic Guitar Tonewood Guide

 Mahogany Back & Sides - Andertons Music Co.

 Made popular by Martin and Gibson in the pre-war era, mahogany was seen as a cheaper alternative to rosewood.
-Don’t be fooled into believing that means that is a lesser quality, however; it’s just different.
+But don’t be fooled into believing it’s a lesser quality wood; it’s just different.

-With a rich dark reddish-brown colour, mahogany is very easy to spot.
-It’s a stiff, hard and dense tone wood that provides a distinctly wood and warm tone.
-Denser sets of mahogany can start to take on some of the sonic characteristics of the rosewood, but generally, it’s a tone wood that will provide a punchy and balanced tone with a relatively emphasized midrange, certainly compared to the enhanced highs and lows that rosewood will generate.
+With a rich, dark reddish-brown colour, mahogany is very easy to spot.
+It’s a stiff, hard and dense tonewooƒd that provides a distinctly woody and warm tone.
+Denser sets of mahogany can start to take on some of the sonic characteristics of the rosewood, but generally, it’s a tonewood that will provide a punchy and balanced tone with a relatively emphasised midrange, certainly compared to the enhanced highs and lows that rosewood will generate.

 As mahogany matures, its tendency to produce a focused fundamental tone will start to give way to make room for more prominent overtone content.
 This results in a more characterful and colourful tone, and the quality of tone generated by a mahogany guitar will therefore change through time.